silabs-MarkOW/Community_Support/clone209_aoa_tag_SiSDK/readme.md

-# This is a simple implementation of the behavior of U-Blox C209 AOA tag,
+# This is a simple implementation of the behavior of U-Blox C209 AOA tag, updated to Simplicity SDK (2025.6.2)

 It is based of Bluetooth - SoC Empty example project with the following changes:

 * Add Extended Advertising component
 * Add Periodic advertising component
+* Remove some unused components (scanner, central)
 * Increase maximum number of advertisers to 2
 * Decrease maximum number of conections to 1 --- not necessary
+* Added AFH component and attempt to set power to +20 dBm

 This application expects to have a Bootloader - Bluetooth AppLoader OTA DFU Since it uses a static random addresss for connectable legacy